 Call us 501-798-0004 to go over your benefits!

-An damaging mistake occurs when we buy into the frequent mistaken belief that Social Security is running bankrupt.
-For that reason, you claim your benefits when you turn 62, it is the earliest age with the lowest monthly benefit.
-Waiting around for the full retirement age of 66 can substantially increase your monthly retirement benefit.
-You will get an additional 8% in deferred retirement credits for each year you’ll delay until you turn 70.
+An damaging mistake happens when we buy into the common misconception that Social Security is running belly up.
+As a result, you claim your benefits once you turn 62, it is the earliest age with the lowest monthly benefit.
+Awaiting the full retirement age of 66 can substantially increase your monthly retirement benefit.
+You will get an additional 8% in delayed retirement credits for each year you’ll hold back until you turn 70.

-Self-employed individuals tend to under-report their taxable income which is used for Social Security formula.
-They also use their tax deduction to lessen their taxable earnings.
-However, this comes heavily on them when in serious need of Social Security benefit.
-Many get to age of retirement with no savings, minimal Social Security benefits, thus being forced to keep working without end.
+Self-employed individuals tend to under-report their taxable income that is used for Social Security calculation.
+They also use their tax deduction to lessen their taxable revenue.
+However, this comes heavily on them when in dire need of Social Security benefit.
+Most of them reach retirement age with little if any savings, decreased Social Security benefits, thus having to keep working endlessly.

 Work for at least 35 years

 Await full retirement age to claim Social Security

-Claiming your Social Security benefits at the wrong age costs lots of money.
-However, doing research right and fully maximizing your benefits is a wise bet that will allow you and your spouse to retire in style.
+Claiming your Social Security benefits at the wrong age costs big money.
+However, looking into it right and fully maximizing your benefits is a wise bet that will allow you and your spouse to retire in style.